Mordthelord/Nexus2To3Sync/README.md

 - Before continuing, switch to "code View" for the README to be able to see the "mvn exec" command.
 - Usernames, passwords, GroupID's, artifacts, versions, Packages, Paths, nexus links (for both nexus 2 and 3), File extensions, and Computer paths will ALL have to be updated with your own project information.
 - You will need a maven exec command to put in project configurations in the form of: mvn exec:java -Dexec.args="<repositoryFormat> <nexus2RepositoryBase> <nexus2RepositoryName> <nexus3RepositoryBase> <nexus3RepositoryName> <nexus3RestApiBase>"
+- For the NexusFileComparator.java, the paths need to be configured in the code itself, no need for the mvn exec command.
+- NexusFileComparator will compare and contrast Nexus 3 files with ones already downloaded on the PC: from Nexus 2.
+(Probably maven local repository)

 ## Prerequisites